Kaif-Imteyaz/OceanDataSync/README.md

 ## Potential Applications

-OceanSync is designed to support:
+OceanDataSync is designed to support:

 **Research & Science**
 - Climate change and ocean warming studies